 Forward – Redirecting mail from your inbox to another email user.
 If you have messages from one person that you would like to share with another person, you can forward the messages to the latter.
 Normally, this is achieved by simply clicking the “forward” button on your email program and entering the second party’s email address.
 This is also a helpful way of distributing important information to whole groups.

 A couple of cautions: 1) Forwarding, then forwarding again, can carry a whole string of messages with info in them that was not meant to be shared.
 We have all experienced this embarrassment.
 Forward with care.
 2) Certain forwarded messages are online versions of chain letters, annoying to most recipients and discouraged as part of good netiquette.
+3) Forwarding an email with an attachment may not be successful; at some point the attachment drops off.

 Freelancer – An independent contractor you hire on an hourly, “per task” or per job basis.